CroppedThrone/PublicAttendanceCheckBot/README.md

 This commands checks if a user can get attendance.
 If "/set_attendance_timer" is activated the user can use this command to get the attendance.
 But this does depends what has been selected with the command: "/settings_attendance_protocols".
 If the settings: "Attendance with commands" or "Attendance with commands and messages" have been selected you can use the command.
 If the settings: "Attendance with messages" or "Attendance with commands and messages" have been selected you cannot use the command "/attendance" but will have to type in "i attended" in the correct discord channel.
 To setup the discord channel use "/settings_attendance_channel".

 # UpdateLogs
+## Update 1.02
+Updated the Readme. <br/>

 ## Update 1.01
 You can now organise people with the /Give_Ordered_List by using "checkrequirement".
-This will allow you to only see the people who have enough attendances to rank up. <br />
+This will allow you to only see the people who have enough attendances to rank up. <br/>
-You can now use the command: "/settings_auto_clear_attendances". <br />
+You can now use the command: "/settings_auto_clear_attendances". <br/>
-The word "derp" is now removed o7. <br />
+The word "derp" is now removed o7. <br/>

 # Launch
-Started development on 23-04-2025 <br />
+Started development on 23-04-2025 <br/>
-It is made by yours truly, CroppedThrone :D <br />
+It is made by yours truly, CroppedThrone :D <br/>